Israel flag Israel: Business Environment

 Expenses incurred wholly and exclusively in the production of income are generally tax-deductible.

 Generally, pension fund contributions made to recognised funds are deductible for the employer, provided they are not above a certain level and are made regularly.
 Interest expenses incurred in the production of taxable income are normally deductible.
 Provisions for bad debts are deductible in the year in which it is evident that the debt has become irrecoverable.
+Research and development (R&D) costs are typically deductible for tax purposes, even if they are considered capital costs.

 Payments of interest, royalties, and management fees to foreign affiliates are deductible (conditions apply).